hokujiro/hokujiro/README.md

 # 💫 About Me:
 I'm Pilar, a Computer Engineer based in Spain.
 <br><br>I'm currently working professionally as an Android Engineer (>3 Years experience)
-<br><br>I'm creating an application for people with motivational issues. <br>First for Android, then for iOS.
+<br><br>I'm creating an application for people with motivational issues, to help them create an organization habit based on motivational theories. <br>First for Android, then for iOS.

 <br>I'm looking for collaborators :)